Connect with us

 The court ruled in favour of the Chinese contractors forcing the NSFF to go back to the drawing board.
 The pension fund later awarded the contract to China Jiangxi International.

-Soon after, Nakumatt – which was a tenant of the Hazina Trade Centre – moved to court seeking to stop construction of the tower until 2023 when its 20-year lease was due to expire.
+Soon after, Nakumatt – which was a tenant of the Hazina Trade Centre – moved to court seeking to stop construction of the tower until 2023 when its 20-year lease was to expire.

 Nakumatt waged a legal battle against the NSSF, arguing that construction was interfering with its business by dumping material waste and installing heavy machinery and causing what it termed as “unprecedented nuisance” to its workers and shoppers.

-By the time the retailer obtained court orders stopping the project, the Chinese contractor had pushed the building up to fifteenth floor.
+By the time the retailer obtained court orders stopping the project, the Chinese contractor had pushed the building up to the fifteenth floor.
 Negotiations between the Nakumatt and the NSSF got underway with both parties hoping to reach a “mutually agreeable position”.

 Nakumatt was later forced out of the building due to non-payment of rent.